PsychoPoet Research Initiative

 NEW: Can I be allergic to inositol?

 I've never read any reports of allergic reactions to inositol.
 However, if you are allergic to many things, or have some kind of immune-related condition, always speak to your doctor or specialist before trying any kind of supplement.

 Inositol is not a cure.
 Inositol may benefit you by reducing some of the symptoms of anxiety, depression and OCD.
 It's worth bearing in mind that negative, intrusive thoughts are responsible for a great deal of the problems we encounter on a daily basis, particularly in anxiety conditions, where there may not even be an actual threat.
 Inositol seems to be really good at reducing the frequency and impact of such thoughts.
 This can create a significant improvement in your mental health.

 Inositol seems to be more effective for some people than for others and different doses are required to treat different types of problem (see below).

 At this stage a medical cure for anxiety and depression is beyond our technology.
 (See this thread for more information about upcoming and experimental treatments for depression and anxiety.

-) Inositol is most useful in combination with other therapies such as counselling, hypnotherapy, exercise, relaxation and so on, so in this respect it is similar to medication.
+Inositol is most useful in combination with self-help and therapies such as counselling, hypnotherapy, exercise, relaxation and so on, so in this respect it is similar to medication.
 Consider it something to give you breathing space, which you can use to relax and remember what it feels like to NOT be bombarded by negative thoughts.

 Does inositol really work?